 Then as the song closes, Jacklin repeats the final couplet four more times.
 She’s accompanied by the guitar and bass and an organ that plays flurries of notes in A minor, F major, C major, and F major.
 These chords all go together in the key of C and coming from the previous dissonance this sounds right.
 It sounds complete and final.
 So the song is resolved at its most resigned moment: I guess it’s just my life, and it’s just my body.

 I first thought “seething” described this song but I was projecting.
-Anger here is an affectation.
 You naturally want justice but that’s no guarantee of getting any.
 The song does not have the energy to be angry.
 The song has too much experience to be optimistic.
 The protagonist leaves a guy because he is proudly careless and destructive and now his careless destructiveness hangs over her.
 He doesn’t deserve power but he won’t let it go.
 It’s hard to tolerate the song concluding so full of lingering indefinite dread.
-He’s just a kid, but this is criminal.
+But there are times, concludes ‘Body’, that anger is an affectation.